Word Meanings - PLASTIC - Book Publishers vocabulary database

 Art of modeling in cork. - OVERREADY

 An invariable quantity; specifically, a function of the coefficients of one or more forms, which remains unaltered, when these undergo suitable linear transformations.
-J. J. Sylvester. - AUTOMOBILE
+J. J. Sylvester. - EMPLASTIC

 An automobile vehicle or mechanism; esp., a self-propelled vehicle suitable for use on a street or roadway.
 Automobiles are usually propelled by internal combustion engines (using volatile inflammable liquids, as gasoline or petrol, alcohol, - PREVARICATOR